 On the men's sites that I frequent, the number one rationalization for masturbation is that it is good for the prostate.
 All you have to do is tell a guy that jerking off is good for his health and he's a lifer.
 Does frequent masturbation really prevent prostate cancer?

 Curious, my husband and I began digging around for the answer.
 We learned that the medical profession considers ejaculation frequency irrelevant as far as prostate cancer rates are concerned.
 That's right, ejaculation frequency is not a risk factor for the disease.
 Research studies on the matter have gone both ways.
 The most recent study we saw found that men who had masturbated very frequently had slightly higher rates of prostate cancer later in life.
 However, only one set of results makes compelling headlines, so it's not surprising that most men have only heard about research that went the other way.
-(Incidentally, communicable disease is a more likely prostate-cancer culprit than ejaculation frequency.)
+(Incidentally, communicable disease is a more likely prostate-cancer culprit than ejaculation frequency.)Said another guy,